 On New Year’s Day 1537 the twenty-four year old James V married Madeleine of Valois, the sixteen year old daughter of King Francis I of France.
 However, the new Queen was already ill with tuberculosis and died seven months later.
 Within a year James married another Frenchwoman, the twenty-three year old Mary of Guise and Lorraine, daughter of one French Duke and widow of another.
 James and Mary had three children but two of them, James and Robert, died in infancy and when the king himself died at the age of thirty, soon after a Scottish defeat at the Battle of Solway Moss, his six day old daughter Mary became Queen of Scots.
 The Crown had again come to a child and, as before, power to a succession of Regents.
 There were attempts from both England and France to secure the future marriage of the infant Queen and - as elsewhere in Europe - an increasing interest in Reformed theology.

 A leading advocate of Scottish Reform, and certainly the best known, was John Knox.
 He was born in East Lothian in, most probably, 1514, the year after Flodden’s battle, educated at St Andrews University and ordained in 1536 as a priest in the pre-Reformation Church.
-However, his thinking was guided by the work of the early Reformers and - following the murder in 1547 of the Archbishop of St Andrews, Cardinal David Beaton, in the Castle at St Andrews - he joined the group of Reformers defending the castle against the French forces besieging it.
-Following its fall John Knox became a prisoner in France.
+However, his thinking was guided by the work of the early Reformers and - following the murder in 1547 of the Archbishop of St Andrews, Cardinal David Beaton, in the Castle at St Andrews - he joined the group of Reformers defending the castle against French forces besieging it.
+Following the capture of the castlel John Knox became a prisoner in France.
 On his release in 1549 he travelled to England, became a priest in the Church of England and Court Preacher to Henry VIII’s son, Edward VI.
 He was offered but declined the Bishopric of Rochester.
 He had an influence on the formation of the Book of Common Prayer, which was being overseen by the Archbishop of Canterbury, Thomas Cranmer.
-But when Edward died, aged fifteen, and his Roman Catholic, elder half-sister Mary came to the throne John Knox moved to Geneva, where he was influenced by the teaching of John Calvin.
+But when Edward died, aged fifteen, and his Roman Catholic elder half-sister Mary came to the throne John Knox moved to Geneva, where he was influenced by the teaching of John Calvin.
 Later, in Frankfurt, he ministered to an English refugee congregation until differences over the Liturgy ended his association with the Church of England.

 John Knox returned to Scotland in 1559, answering a call from Protestant aristocrats who disliked the government of Mary of Guise, who had become Regent five years earlier.
 Within weeks of John Knox's arrival a proclaimation banned anyone from preaching or administering the Sacraments without authority from a bishop.
 This was ignored by the Reformers and John Knox preached in Saint John's Church, Perth.
 Afterwards a priest began to say Mass and fighting began among the congregation.
 The outcome was the destruction of much of the interior of the church and over the next two days three monasteries in Perth were also destroyed.
 It was the beginning of the end for monastic life in mediaeval Scotland.
 It would not be restored until the 19th century.